vidmantas/cucumberator/README.md

 ## How to use

-* Put @cucumberize tag in front of empty Scenario you want to append with new steps.
+* Place a step "Then I will write new steps" anywhere in scenario [PREFERRED]
-* Or place step "Then I will write new steps" anywhere in scenario [PREFERRED]
+* Or put @cucumberize tag in front of **last** scenario you want to append with new steps.
 * Fire up the cucumber and wait until prompt shows up.
 * Write a step, watch it happen on the browser!